torvalds/linux/Documentation/media/uapi/v4l/vidioc-enum-dv-timings.rst

 structure.
 Drivers fill the rest of the structure or return an ``EINVAL`` error code when the index is out of bounds.
 To enumerate all supported DV timings, applications shall begin at index zero, incrementing by one until the driver returns ``EINVAL``.

-Note that drivers may enumerate a different set of DV timings after switching the video input or output.
+.. note:: Drivers may enumerate a different set of DV timings after switching the video input or output.

 When implemented by the driver DV timings of subdevices can be queried by calling the ``VIDIOC_SUBDEV_ENUM_DV_TIMINGS`` ioctl directly on a